GAVIN GIFFORD GALLERY

 “Kotahi kapua i te rangi, he marangai ki te whenua – One cloud from the heavens brings rain to the lands”

 This is a whakataukī employed by Te Ataarangi describing and motivating their efforts as a community-based Māori language revitalisation initiative.
 Although the arduous efforts over the past 40 years have been carried out by a small few (kotahi kapua) the efforts have been beneficial to the survival of the language (he marangai ki te whenua).
 ‘He marangai ki te whenua’ will be the first of a series of four exhibitions over a four-year period committed to promoting language use and the inter-generational transmission of te reo Māori through art.
 All four exhibitions will be informed by art activities delivered by RaRau Mai, a community focused, Māori immersion arts initiative delivered in Palmerston North and Te Awamutu, online for whānau within the Rangitāne ki Manawatū and Ngāti Raukawa ki te tonga region.

-In preparation for the exhibition in October, Karangawai will be creating a series of abstract kōwhaiwhai aho paintings informed by Māori language kōwhaiwhai tutorials create for RaRau Mai.
+Karangawai has created a series of abstract kōwhaiwhai aho paintings informed by Māori language kōwhaiwhai tutorials create for RaRau Mai.
 The paintings will demonstrate systems of symmetry and asymmetry through aho descending from the paintings to the gallery floor.
 The medium and process will reflect toutou tahi, a concept describing language immersion and the intimate relationships shared between mātua and tamariki, kaumātua and mokopuna.

 The colours employed will commemorate and celebrate the efforts of Te Artaarangi and as a leading example of language revitalisation initiatives.
 The labels and descriptions will be written in te reo Māori in the attempt to normalise te reo Māori in a predominantly non-Māori domain.